Victor101106/Victor101106/README.md

 # About Me

-👋 Hello, World! <br>
-I am a Web Developer in constant learning and I am currently studying IT at the Instituto Federal do Maranhão (IFMA).
+👋 Hello, I am a Web Developer in constant learning and I am currently studying IT at the Instituto Federal do Maranhão (IFMA).
 I have a passion for programming and I am always looking for new knowledge and challenges.

 # Current Project: Checkers Warriors